govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 When going from 0 to 1 in a new area such as deploying first ML Application, follow the START framework.

 S: Select One Win (Unambiguous Value).
-Get alignment on success criteria
+Get alignment on success criteria < br />
 T: Team.
 Smaller teams work best.(< 1 pizza pie) Time bound (3 - 6 months).
-Focus on Learning
+Focus on Learning < br />
-A: Articulate(Win and Gameplan) and Align(stakeholders)
+A: Articulate(Win and Gameplan) and Align(stakeholders) <br />
-R: Rally and Support - Protect team from external noise
+R: Rally and Support - Protect team from external noise < br />
 T: Take Shortcuts (tech debt -accrue it).
 Speedy learning is the focus so this is ok.
 Target release for only one or two customers.

 Finally - GET

-G: Get Credit for the win and Gather Capital
+G: Get Credit for the win and Gather Capital < br />
-E: Establish repeatable processes and platform
+E: Establish repeatable processes and platform < br />
 T: Transfer learnings to scale to 10